willkoehler/my_blog/_posts/2014-8-28-vertically-align-content-with-css-using-this-one-weird-trick.md

 ## Making vertical-align:middle work for you

-Instead of applying `vertical-align:middle` to the wrapper, Let's apply `vertical-align:middle` to the content.
+Going back to the original scenario, instead of applying `vertical-align:middle` to the wrapper, let's apply `vertical-align:middle` to the content.
 Seems counter-intuitive, but bear with me.

 {% highlight css %}
 .content {